uos/rmagine_gazebo_plugins/README.md

 This is a pre-release.
 There is still some work to do for the first stable release:

 - Implemented: SphericalModel.
 TODO: PinholeModel, O1DnModel, OnDnModel
-- Bug: Sometimes the Gazebo simulation needs to be started twice in order to get everything started (blocking threads?)
 - Tests: More tests on different devices.
 Let me know, if you had problems integrating the rmagine_gazebo_plugins into your project.

 Nice-to-Have: